lachlanwgordon/ValueConverterBlog/blog.md

 ![alt text](wind.gif "Value Converter Wizard In Action")

 ## Summary
 Value converters are one of those neat features in Xamarin.Forms where once you start using them, you won't know how you lived without them.
-Having your type conversion logic in one reusable place lets you focus on the code that matters in your view models without as much noise.
-Their main drawback is that their is a fair bit of boilerplate to get started but MFractor does all the heavy lifting for you with just a little prompting.
+Having your type conversion logic in one reusable place lets you focus on the code that matters without as much noise.
+Their main drawback is that there is a fair bit of boilerplate to get started but MFractor does all the heavy lifting for you with just a little prompting.

 ## Resources